bplmaps/lmec-main-site/content/articles/showtime-in-downtown-boston.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7h14cx037/2506,2183,1818,1522/,1200/0/default.jpg" caption="The Publix/Gaiety theater appears in the upper left of this excerpt" class="figure-right" >}}

 Others, or their descendants, remain in use today.
-Modern Theatre, for example, still exists in its original location as a part of Suffolk University, although only the facade of theb building is original.
+Modern Theatre, for example, still exists in its original location as a part of Suffolk University, although only the facade of the building is original.
 Like several of the other theaters downtown, it has been both a movie and stage theater during its long and storied life.

 If this was fun for you, make sure you [check out tonight's event](https://www.leventhalmap.org/event/map-show-and-tell-with-the-bra-collection/).
 See you there with your favorite map!